Skip Top Navigation Bar

 The algorithm divides the array into two parts:

-During each pass, it searches the unsorted portion for the smallest value and swaps it with the first unsorted element.
+During each pass, it searches the unsorted portion for the smallest value and swaps it with the unsorted element in that position.

 For example: